nican0r/elasticswap-recon/ElasticSwapMath.md

     BetaDecay = 1000000 - 1000000 = 0
     deltaRo = -1000000  (Negative sign indicates that it is going out of the system) Ro = 1000000 ( because deltaY/Y = 1 )
-  Liquidity provider #1 has now recieved 1000000 Ro.
+  Liquidity provider #1 has now received 1000000 Ro.
 ----------------------------------------------------------------------------------------------------------------
 Now a participant(Swapper #1)comes along and wants to swap 10000 base tokens for quoteTokens.
-Swapper #1 recieves deltaX quoteTokens, where: deltaY = 10000
+Swapper #1 receives deltaX quoteTokens, where: deltaY = 10000
   X'  = K / (Y + deltaY - (deltaY*liquidityFee))
   (Assuming liquidity fee is 30 Basis points)